 The lighting client alternative is much more suitable but not as secure.
 Complete ethereum clients offer you a more secure means of receiving transactions since they don’t have to trust miners or nodes to ship them true information — they affirm transactions themselves.

 Storing personal keys on a system that’s detached from the web (a method called ‘cold storage’) is far more difficult to hack and can be best utilized for storing big ether holdings.

-On the other hand, the procedure isn’t quite as simple to use as if ether is saved on a smartphone or even internet-connected computerkeyboard.
+On the other hand, the procedure isn’t quite as simple to use as ether is saved on a smartphone or even an internet-connected computer keyboard.

-If you’re serious about securing your altcoins I suggest storing your Ethereum on a hardware wallet.
-However these hardware wallets aren’t free and cost anywhere between $50-$100 (shipping not included).
-Today’s leading hardware wallets TREZOR, Ledger and KeepKey all supply you with the option to store Ethereum on them.
+If you’re serious about securing your altcoins, I suggest storing your Ethereum on a hardware wallet.
+However, these hardware wallets aren’t free and cost anywhere between $50-$100 (shipping not included).

-These protected devices which could frequently be detached on the world wide web, and can signal transactions without being online.
+These protected devices could frequently be detached on the world wide web and signal transactions without being online.
 But this deposit-box-like system isn’t a fantastic alternative if you would like to use ether often or on the transfer.

 Additionally, it is likely to make keys with the command line, as long as you possess the required cryptographic packages set up to your favorite language.

 All that said, again, in case you lose your private key, it is gone permanently.

 Thus, best practice would be to devote a little additional time creating several copies of this private key and stashing them in various secure places if one is lost or destroyed.